-Video in the Villages enables exchanges among indigenous peoples through the distribution of the 1 The Xavante are an indigenous people within the territory of eastern Mato Grosso state in Brazil. video collections to communities and indigenous associations in Brazil and abroad.
+Video in the Villages enables exchanges among indigenous peoples through the distribution of the video collections to communities and indigenous associations in Brazil and abroad.
 It also gives non-indigenous public access to the current reality of indigenous people.
 Videos are distributed in the media (via Brazilian public television, cultural centres, museums, universities, national and international festivals), at local, state and national governmental events and through the educational system.